quancs/UPSimulator/README.md

 or double click the UPSimulator.jar if you have linked jar file to JAVA.

 ## Simple Usage
 Following is just a simple usage, more more supported features can be found in [Conditions](#conditions) and [Results](#results).
 The explanation of code follows a double slash.
 Save the following code to a file, and then import this file in the **Environment** column of UPSimulator.
 After that, initialize it by clicking "Initialize Environment".
 Then, Click "Run To End" to run it.
-If any errors have been pointed out after initialization, you can click "Check Grammar" to get an overview about the errors.
+If any errors have been pointed out after initialization, you can click "Check Grammar" to get an overview about the errors. **More examples can be found in [examples](https://github.com/quancs/UPSimulator/tree/master/examples).**
 ### Cell-like P system
 ```
 Membrane A{// Membrane Class A